mr-shrayan/mr-shrayan/README.md

 ### Hi there,Viewer 👋

 - 🔭 I’m currently working on tello
-- 🌱 Trying to learn Flutter Development
+- 🌱 Trying to learn Data Science.
-- 👯 I’m looking to collaborate on Python Projects & Android Software Development or debugging.
+- 👯 I’m looking to collaborate on Python Projects & R projects.
-- 🤔 Mind helping me with Learning Python?
 - 💬 Ask me about Coding Softwares, Debugging and Computers.

 - ⚡ Fun fact: My favourite cartoon is Doraemon. 😁😁 Hope you like it.